jdmar3/inls161/_posts/2017-07-11-text-conversion.md

 # For next time

-For tomorrow, I would like you to review a blog post tutorial by Pavel Iosad and the the main documentation page for Pandoc.{% marginnote 'pandoc' 'Iosad, Pavel.
+For next time, I would like you to review a blog post tutorial by Pavel Iosad and the the main documentation page for Pandoc.{% marginnote 'pandoc' 'Iosad, Pavel.
 “Getting off the Word Standard: Your Academic Life in Plain Text.”
 Pavel Iosad.
 Last modified February 2015. http://www.anghyflawn.net/teaching/2015/ilw-pandoc/.<br/><br/>“Pandoc User’s Guide.”
 Pandoc.
 Accessed July 5, 2016. http://pandoc.org/README.html.' %}

 I would also like you to have a look at the examples in the link below: